What Are The 9 Best Performance Upgrades For My MINI Cooper?

-- 3. Exhausts Upgrades always help whether it’s a Cat Back Exhaust or Downpipes.
+2. Exhaust Upgrades - always help whether it’s a Cat Back Exhaust or Downpipes.

-- 4. Upgrading your Turbocharger is one of the most popular and result-driven performance upgrades you can make.
+4. Turbocharger Upgrades - one of the most popular and result-driven performance upgrades you can make.

-- 5. Intercooler and Outlet Pipes go hand in hand with a high performance Turbocharger and maximizing power.
+5. Intercooler and Outlet Pipe Upgrades - go hand in hand with a high performance Turbocharger and maximizing power.

-(And as a bonus, let's throw in our favorite upgrade, SprintBooster.
-While not technically a performance part, it sure feels like it when your out cruising the town!)
+10. Bonus Upgrade - our favorite upgrade, SprintBooster.
+(While not technically a performance part, it sure feels like it when your out cruising the town!)

 But Again...
-The recommendations above are just the tip of the iceberg.
+The recommendations above are just the tip of the iceberg on how to increase horsepower and performance in your MINI.

 This article will focus on the 2nd generation (2006-2016) Clubman R55, Hatchback R56, Convertible R57, Coupe R58, Roadster R59, Countryman R56 and Paceman R61 MINI Cooper S models, but many of the principles can be applied to any MINI Cooper model.